cmu-samuelch/molecular-dynamics/README.md

 interfaces each problem set
     - DONE: implement a struct to pass along simulation parameters so i dont have to do like five runs just to debug my interface

-# NOTES

-- use N-by-3 arrays to store positions, velocities, forces
-- please do not create N-by-N arrays (don't store all atomic separations/pair forces)

-- please comment code :)

-- background on mol sim file formats - will be useful later on
-- for simple applications: XYZ is very simple to work with
-- openBabel, avogadro can convert trajfile formats

-PS # 3:
-- 3
-    - redo the density calculations. solid state should be around 1 particle per 1 cubic non-dimensional
-    - change box length so the initial particle positions don't really have to change
-    -